Breezy777/quizApp/README.md

 Run npm-instal in each of the child directories to install dependencies.

-After installing, to make sure the two(back and front) communicate, run the express server on port 3002(port can be changed in package.json of the api folder).
+After installing, to make sure the two(back and front) communicate, run the express server on port 3002(port can be changed in bin/www file of the api folder).

 Quiz questions and answers can be edited in api/questions.json.
 There is no limit in the number of answers per question.
 Make sure to follow the array of object model.
 Only one good answer per question is